devrahulbanjara/ConvexHire/README.md

   - [ ] Candidate Multi Resume
   - [ ] Recruiter Dashboard
   - [ ] Recruiter Shortlist
+  - [x] Responsive Landing Page for Mobile and Tablet

 > [!NOTE]
 > Milestone progress will be updated regularly as development continues.
 Each milestone represents a significant phase in the platform's evolution.